 You’re never in any real danger

 Despite the constant lies, scamming, and unwanted groping, we never found ourselves in any real danger.
 We traveled as a couple most of the time, but I had met plenty of women traveling alone who were enjoying Morocco to it’s fullest!
-Sure, you’ll want to pull your hair out and scream more than once, but you will leave the country in one piece!
+Sure, you may want to pull your hair out and scream more than once, but you will leave the country in one piece.

 Don’t expect to rake in airline miles with your credit card purchases while in Morocco.
-We did not pay with card once while in Morocco.
-Everywhere is cash only unless you are in a McDonalds in a major urban city.
+We did not pay with a credit card once while in Morocco.
+Everywhere is cash only unless you are in a McDonalds and in a major urban city.
 Flash your Visa and you will get stared at like a crazy person.
+Check out our top travel banking tips for your travels!

 Plan Your Trip to Morocco